 Install the latest version of Microsoft Authenticator on Apple iOS 17 or later.

-On the Apple iPhone, the following options must be configured under Settings > Passwords > Password Options:
+On an Apple iPhone with iOS 18, the following options must be configured under Settings > General > AutoFill & Passwords:

 1. Enable AutoFill Passwords and Passkeys